microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 ### Manual Test Cases

-Unfortunately, it is not possible to automatically test everything, given that as the task runs on the Azure DevOps platform, which the unit tests cannot run on.
-Therefore, it is recommended that you perform the manual test cases outlined in [here][manualtesting] whenever significant changes are made.
+Unfortunately, it is not possible to automatically test everything as the task runs on the Azure DevOps platform, which the unit tests cannot run on.
+Therefore, it is recommended that you perform the following manual test cases outlined in [here][manualtesting] whenever significant changes are made.

 ## Debugging